APPLICATION FILING PERIOD: February 15 – May 1st

 All decisions by the Scholarship Selection Committee are FINAL.

-Submit an official transcript (sealed) of recent high school/college/vocational or trade school and a verification of enrollment must accompany your application.
+- Upload an Official Transcript to the application of recent high school/college/vocational or trade school and a verification of enrollment must accompany your application.
 Please have school compute and annotate GPA on official transcript based on 4.0 (unweighted).
 First year graduate students are to send their undergraduate transcript.

-Letter of Recommendation (dated within past year) is to be submitted from a school official who can verify your academic honors and/or awards; student activities; and community involvement as well as discuss your potential for future success.
+- Letter of Recommendation (dated within past year) is to be submitted from a school official who can verify your academic honors and/or awards; student activities; and community involvement as well as discuss your potential for future success.
 It should address qualities such as motivation, self-confidence, leadership and commitment.
 The name of the school with an address and telephone number of the official writing the recommendation should be included.
+Upload the Letter of Recommendation to the application if you have more than one letter, combine them into one file and upload that file.

-Scholarship recipients names will be published in the NHCFAE in La Palabra magazine.
+Scholarship recipient’s names will be published in the NHCFAE in FAAmilia magazine.